kongregate/kompatible/README.md

 # kompatible

-An api for hosting games on both Kongregate and Facebook
+An api for hosting games on both Kongregate and Facebook.
+The full example is in index.php.

 ## Handling kongregate and facebook credentials.